losttype/blog.losttype.com/src/2014-09-08-letter-from-grandma.md

 While we’re in Amsterdam, we’ll be sourcing inspiration for upcoming display face, typeface and lettering projects.

-Turns out we’re not the only ones who are excited&#8230; and into making fonts.
+Turns out we’re not the only ones who are excited… and into making fonts.
 This letter arrived today.
 Thanks, Grandma!

 And many thanks to [Dropbox][2], our awesome sponsor.